 America also leads the world in the number of regional kosher certifiers it supports.
 Many states have at least one kosher supervision agency; states with large Orthodox communities like California, New York, New Jersey, and Florida often have several.

 03 of 07

 While the OU, OK, Kof-K, and Star-K have deep international reach, there are kosher agencies on all six habitable continents.
 Particularly prominent among the various international kosher supervisors are the London Beit Din, the Kashrus Council of Canada, Kosher Australia, and Rabbi Mordechai Rottenberg (Chief Rabbi of Paris).

 04 of 07

 Though there are plenty of secular Jews living in Israel, a far greater percentage keep kosher compared to Jews living elsewhere.
-As in the US, there are a plethora of kosher supervising organizations, each with its own hechsher.
-Some cater to very specific segments of the Israeli Jewish community, while others have a wider scope and appear on many exported foodstuffs.Continue to 5 of 7 below.
+As in the United States, there are a plethora of kosher supervising organizations, each with its own hechsher.
+Some cater to very specific segments of the Israeli Jewish community while others have a wider scope and appear on many exported foodstuffs.Continue to 5 of 7 below.

 05 of 07